raspberrypilearning/documenting-your-code/en/step_8.md

 sys.path.insert(0, os.path.abspath('.'))
 ```

+--- /task ---

 This adds the current directory `.` to Sphinx's configuration so it can find your code files.

 ### Add your code documentation

+--- task ---

-+ Create a new file called `code.rst` which will be your code documentation page.
+Create a new file called `code.rst` which will be your code documentation page.

+--- /task ---

+--- task ---

-+ Add a title to the page.
+Add a title to the page.

 ```
 Code docs
 =========
 ```

+--- /task ---

+--- task ---

-+ Add the following code to import the `card.py` module.
+Add the following code to import the `card.py` module.

 ```
 .. module:: card
 ```

+--- /task ---

+--- task ---

-+ Next add this code to automatically generate the documentation for the `Card` class.
+Next add this code to automatically generate the documentation for the `Card` class.

 ```
 .. autoclass:: Card
     :members:
 ```

+--- /task ---

 In order for your `code.rst` page to appear on your project website, it needs to be added to the index.

+--- task ---

-+ Open `index.rst`.
+Open `index.rst`.

+--- /task ---

+--- task ---

-+ Modify `index.rst`, to add the `code` page under the table of contents `..toctree::`, so the code looks like this:
+Modify `index.rst`, to add the `code` page under the table of contents `..toctree::`, so the code looks like this:

 ```
 Welcome to card's documentation!